Matsdj/matsdj-shattered-pixel-dungeon/README.md

 Elementals can drop Embers as a rare drop

 ##Crafting/Consumables
-Some items I never craft/use these should be buffed/changed
+Some items I never craft/use these should be buffed/changed.
+	I think giving a lot of the expensive ones uses instead of durations would help

 ##Other
 Stewed Meat needs a reason to exist.

 Suprise attacks shouldn't work if they are to close to you.
 In other words enemies have short term memory of where you were and wont be suprised if they go through a door after you

-Add an extra row of quickslots
+Add more quickslots

-Unlimmited Inventory slots
+Increase Inventory slots

 Beter positive feedback
  Enemies drop items atleast 50% of the time
  Leveling from the first few enemies

-Blacksmith should work aditive with upgrades
-Rework some talents to make them scale into the late game Wand of frost should freeze if the enemy is chilled Talisman of foresight reveales if any item has a curse on use Sacrificial altara thingies should give upgraded items more natural regen
+Rework some talents to make them scale into the late game Sacrificial altara thingies should give upgraded items more natural regen
 Some secret rooms are disapointing
 	More gold in gold rooms
+	More stuff in rune rooms (maybe wand dust stuff)

+Make grass regrow over time
+Add Challenges
+	Grind Mode:
+		Enemies scale harder (increase in strength more as you go down) enemies drop more food and have a chance to drop upgrade scrolls Dubbel drop chance?
+		Shops refill after 100 turns
+	More alts (50% chance for an alt version of a mob)

+Change Challenges
+	On Diet is boring
+	Pharmacophobia just removes healing potions which I think is boring Barren land is boring as it just removes plant stuff Forbidden Runes sucks because upgrade scrolls are my favourite thing as progression.

 ##The big future change
 Town above ground to return to and heal up